Nigeria

 Employment income

 Employers may also provide cars and accommodation for their staff.
-If a company provides accommodation for an employee, the employee is taxed on the annual ratable value of the accommodation.
+If a company provides accommodation for an employee, the employee is taxed on the annual rental value of the accommodation, subject to a maximum of 20% of annual gross income from the employment, excluding the rental value.
 If a car is allocated for an employee's use, 5% of the cost of the car will be treated as benefit-in-kind that will form part of the employee's taxable income.

-The provision of canteen meals for staff is generally not treated as part of the employee's taxable income.
+The provision of canteen meals for staff, provision of uniform, overall or other protective clothing, work tools are generally not treated as part of the employee's taxable income.
 Reimbursements, such as car maintenance, are tax exempt to the extent that the expenses have been incurred and there is no element of profit to the employee.

 Investment income